greggman/HappyFunTimes/docs/unity/gamepad.md

 probably fine but 50 players might be a little much.
 Similarly you should only turn on the data you actually need.
 Don't just check all 3 boxes if you don't need all 3 types of data.

+See above about optimizing your controllers.

 Also consider creative game design and making a custom controllers that do more orientation processing on the phone itself.
 For example lets say you were making a game like [SpaceTeam](http://www.sleepingbeastgames.com/spaceteam/) and you wanted to know when the user shakes the phone (meteor) and when the user turns the phone upsidedown (warp).

 The brute force way would be to send the orientation data and the acceleration data to the game.
-A ton of data would be send from the phones to th game.
+A ton of data would be sent from the phones to the game.
 But, rather, you could write some JavaScript that detects on the phone if the user shakes the phone or if the user turns it upside down.
 Then you just send commands that pass that info to the game.
-Sending only th e binary info if if the phone is upsidedown or not (true/false) and if the phone is currently being shaken (true/false) would be orders of magnitude less data.
+Sending only the yes/no info of whether the phone is upsidedown or not (true/false) and if the phone is currently being shaken (true/false) would be orders of magnitude less data.

-See other samples about how to make your on controllers.
+See other samples about how to make your own controllers.

 ### Setting the Color of a gamepad

-You can set the color of a gamepad by setting `HFTGamepad.Color` as in
+You can set the color of a gamepad by setting `HFTGamepad.color` as in

-    m_gamepad.Color = new Color(0, 1, 0);  // make the gamepad green
+    m_gamepad.color = new Color(0, 1, 0);  // make the gamepad green

 ### Getting the Name of the User